Second Sudanese Civil War: Criminal Act of 1991

 In March 1991, a new penal code, the Criminal Act of 1991, instituted harsh punishments nationwide, including amputations and stoning.
 Although the southern states were officially exempt from these Islamic prohibitions and penalties, the 1991 act provided for a possible future application of Islamic Sharia law in the south.
 In 1993, the government transferred most non-Muslim judges from the south to the north, replacing them with Muslim judges in the south.
 The introduction of Public Order Police to enforce Sharia law resulted in the arrest, and treatment under Sharia penalties, of southerners and other non-Muslims living in the north.

 Conduct of the war: 1991–2001

 The Sudan People's Liberation Army (SPLA) was in control of large areas of Equatoria, Bahr al Ghazal, and Upper Nile provinces and also operated in the southern portions of Darfur, Kordofan, and Blue Nile provinces.
 The government controlled a number of the major southern towns and cities, including Juba, Wau, and Malakal.
 An informal cease-fire in May broke down in October 1989.

 In July 1992, a government offensive seized many parts of southern Sudan, and captured the SPLA headquarters in Torit.

+Both the government regular armed forces and the Popular Defense Forces (PDF) were used to attack and raid villages in the south and in the Nuba Mountains.
+Sudan's governments have a long history of using proxies in southern Sudan, and the north–south border areas, to fight their wars and preserve their regular forces.
+These militias were recruited locally, and with covert ties to the national government.
+Many of the Khartoum-aligned groups were created and then armed by the NIF in a deliberate 'divide and rule' strategy.